Formitable/wordpress-plugin/readme.txt

 == Installation ==
 After installing you will find Formitable in your settings menu.
 Add your restaurant UID and activate the booking widget to start receiving reservations for your restaurant.
+Find the complete documentation for your Formitable widget here: https://formitable.com/en/developers/widget

 == Changelog ==

+= 1.2.1 =
+* Tested with new Wordpress release.
+Updated links and documentation.

 = 1.2 =
 * Added option to activate Analytics module, new embed script